tonybaloney/tonybaloney.github.io/blog/cjk-chinese-japanese-korean-llm-ai-best-practices.md

 ### Hybrid Splitters

 As shown, neither character-based recursive splitters nor token-based splitters are ideal for CJK languages.
 Instead, I recommend combining the two approaches into a hybrid splitter uses the token length of the chunk as the mechanism for further splitting instead of the character length.
-For Langchain, the `RecursiveCharacterTextSplitter` uses the token encoding to measure the length and split until an optimal chunk size is found:
+For Langchain, you can override the `RecursiveCharacterTextSplitter` to use the token encoding to measure the length and split until an optimal chunk size is found:

 ```python
 from langchain_text_splitters import RecursiveCharacterTextSplitter